OpenFn/kit/packages/cli/README.md

 Pass the `-i` flag to auto-install any required adaptors (it's safe to do this redundantly, although the run will be a little slower).

-When the finished, the CLI will write the resulting state to disk.
+When finished, the CLI will write the resulting state to disk.
 By default the CLI will create an `output.json` next to the job file.
 You can pass a path to output by passing `-o path/to/output.json` and state by adding `-s path/to/state.json`.
 You can use `-S` and `-O` to pass state through stdin and return the output through stdout.

 The CLI maintains a repo for auto-installed adaptors.
 Run `openfn repo list` to see where the repo is, and what's in it.
 Set the `OPENFN_REPO_DIR` env var to specify the repo folder.
 When autoinstalling, the CLI will check to see if a matching version is found in the repo. `openfn repo clean` will remove all adaptors from the repo.
 The repo also includes any documentation and metadata built with the CLI.